-The technology represents a breakthrough in sustainable and low-carbon packaging solution, providing a welcome alternative to fossil-fuel based packaging.
+The 100% plant-based plastic bottles represent a significant technological advance, eliminating virgin oil-based PET from commercially produced bottles.
+The technology represents a breakthrough in sustainable and low-carbon packaging solutions, providing a welcome alternative to fossil-fuel based packaging.

-Dutch research and technology company Avantium produces bio-based polyester polyethylene-furanoate (PEF), an analogue of PET, for Coca-Cola bottle using its chemical-catalytic technology platform YXY.
-YXY technology is used to derive PEF from carbohydrates containing biomass feedstock, such as sugarcane, agricultural residues, plants and grains.
+Dutch research and technology company Avantium produces bio-based polyester polyethylene-furanoate (PEF), an analogue of PET, for Coca-Cola bottles using its chemical-catalytic technology platform YXY.
+The technology is used to derive PEF from carbohydrates containing biomass feedstock, such as sugarcane, agricultural residues, plants and grains.

 A demonstration-scale paraxylene plant was inaugurated by Gevo in Silsbee, Texas, in August 2013.
 The plant produces paraxylene for 100% renewable PET to be used in Coca-Cola’s beverage bottles.
 The plant converts bio-based isobutanol, a four-carbon fermentation alcohol, into paraxylene through chemical processes.

-The paraxylene produced at the facility is used along with commercially available renewable mono ethylene glycol (MEG) to produce fully recyclable bio-based PET resin for Coca-Cola’s beverage bottles.
+The paraxylene produced at the facility is used along with commercially available renewable MEG to produce fully-recyclable bio-based PET resin for Coca-Cola’s beverage bottles.

 The paraxylene facility is located at Gevo’s existing jet fuel plant in Silsbee.
-Coca-Cola provided the research and development support for the plant under the Joint Development Agreement signed in 2011.
+Coca-Cola provided the R&D support for the plant under the Joint Development Agreement signed in 2011.